The latest version of the openMSX manual can be found on the openMSX home page:

 Host joysticks can also be used for directions and the fire buttons, but the keys from the telephone-style keypad can only be entered via the host keyboard.

-The mapping of the keys for emulator functions is fully customisable using the bind
+The mapping of the keys for emulator functions is fully customisable using the

-command in the console.
-Your customised key bindings are saved together with the settings.
-This subsection lists the default key mapping.
+bindings are saved together with the settings.
+This subsection lists the

 keys (PC) | keys (Mac) | function |